electron/electronjs.org-old/data/blog/electron-5-0.md

 date: '2018-04-23'
 ---

 The Electron team is excited to announce the release of Electron 5.0.0!
 You can install it with npm via `npm install electron@latest` or download the tarballs from [our releases page](https://github.com/electron/electron/releases/tag/v5.0.0).
-The release is packed with upgrades, fixes, and new features, and we can't wait to see what you build with them.
-Read more for details about this release, and please share any feedback you have as you explore!
+The release is packed with upgrades, fixes, and new features.
+We can't wait to see what you build with them!
+Continue reading for details about this release, and please share any feedback you have!

 ---

 ## What's New?

 Much of Electron's functionality is provided by the core components of Chromium, Node.js, and V8.
-We keep Electron up-to-date with these projects to provide our users with new JavaScript features, performance improvements, and security fixes.
+Electron keeps up-to-date with these projects to provide our users with new JavaScript features, performance improvements, and security fixes.
 Each of these packages has a major version bump in Electron 5: Chromium `73.0.3683.119`, Node.js `12.0.0`, and V8 `7.3.492.27`.

 Electron 5 also includes improvements to Electron-specific APIs.
 A summary of the major changes is below; for the full list of changes, check out the [Electron v5.0.0 release notes](https://github.com/electron/electron/releases/tag/v5.0.0).

 ### Promisification

-Electron 5 continues our [Promisification](https://github.com/electron/electron/blob/5-0-x/docs/api/promisification.md) initiative to convert Electron's callback-based API to use Promises.
-The following APIs were converted for Electron 5:
+Electron 5 continues [Promisification initiative](https://github.com/electron/electron/blob/5-0-x/docs/api/promisification.md) initiative to convert Electron's callback-based API to use Promises.
+These APIs were converted for Electron 5:
 * `app.getFileIcon`
 * `contentTracing.getCategories`
 * `contentTracing.startRecording`